SMSPIRITUALITY—MEDIA

 The text

-The Brahma Sūtras — sometimes called the Vedānta Sūtras — are 555 sūtras (aphorisms) arranged in four chapters (adhyāyas), each subdivided into four sections (pādas).
+The Brahma Sūtras (sometimes called the Vedānta Sūtras) are 555 sūtras (aphorisms) arranged in four chapters (adhyāyas), each subdivided into four sections (pādas).
 The aphorisms are aggressively compressed; some are only two or three Sanskrit words long.
-Read aloud without a bhāṣya they would be intelligible only to a reader who already knew, in detail, what each shorthand reference was pointing back into the Upaniṣadic corpus.
-The text is dated by modern scholarship to between the second century BCE and the second century CE — a long window that reflects, in part, that Bādarāyaṇa is most plausibly a corporate or editorial name covering a tradition of redactors rather than a single author.
+Without a bhāṣya, they would be intelligible only to a reader who already knew what each shorthand reference pointed back to in the Upaniṣadic corpus.
+Modern scholarship dates the text between the second century BCE and the second century CE.
+That long window reflects, in part, that Bādarāyaṇa is most plausibly a corporate or editorial name covering a tradition of redactors rather than a single author.

 The prasthāna-traya

-The Brahma Sūtras are the second of the prasthāna-traya — the triple foundation — of Vedānta, positioned between the Upaniṣads (the foundational philosophical conclusions of the Vedic corpus) and the Bhagavad Gītā (the practical-spiritual dialogue from the Mahābhārata).
+The Brahma Sūtras are the second of the prasthāna-traya (the triple foundation) of Vedānta, positioned between the Upaniṣads and the Bhagavad Gītā.
 Each of the three discharges a function the other two do not.
-The Upaniṣads are dispersed, dialogical, dozens of separate texts composed over centuries; the Sūtras attempt to summarise their philosophical position in the most compressed form a Sanskrit text can take; the Gītā renders the same recognition in narrative and devotional register.
-Every major Vedānta school is identified by its triple commentary — one bhāṣya on each of the three foundational texts — and the three together define the school's reading.
+The Upaniṣads are dispersed and dialogical, composed across centuries as dozens of separate texts.
+The Sūtras attempt to summarise their philosophical position in the most compressed form a Sanskrit text can take.
+The Gītā renders the same recognition in narrative and devotional register.
+Every major Vedānta school is identified by its triple commentary, one bhāṣya on each of the three foundational texts, and the three together define the school's reading.

 The bhāṣya tradition

 The function the Brahma Sūtras performs is summary, and the cost of that compression is unreadability.
-Every later Vedānta master had to compose a bhāṣya — a commentary — to make the aphorisms intelligible, and the bhāṣyas are how the sub-schools of Vedānta defined themselves against each other. Ādi Śaṅkara's Brahma Sūtra Bhāṣya in the eighth century established Advaita Vedānta as a complete philosophical system; Rāmānuja's eleventh-century Śrī-bhāṣya did the same for Viśiṣṭādvaita; Madhva's thirteenth-century Anuvyākhyāna did the same for Dvaita.
-The disagreements are technical — over what counts as the primary meaning of the Upaniṣadic statements, over the relationship between Brahman and the world, over the status of the individual self at liberation — and have produced literature in the millions of words across the surviving commentarial corpus.
+Every later Vedānta master had to compose a bhāṣya (commentary) to make the aphorisms intelligible, and the bhāṣyas are how the sub-schools of Vedānta defined themselves against each other. Ādi Śaṅkara's Brahma Sūtra Bhāṣya in the eighth century established Advaita Vedānta as a complete philosophical system.
+Rāmānuja's eleventh-century Śrī-bhāṣya did the same for Viśiṣṭādvaita.
+Madhva's thirteenth-century Anuvyākhyāna did the same for Dvaita.
+The disagreements are technical: over what counts as the primary meaning of the Upaniṣadic statements, over the relationship between Brahman and the world, over the status of the individual self at liberation.
+They have produced literature in the millions of words across the surviving commentarial corpus.

 What the aphorisms argue

-The first chapter (samanvaya) establishes that the Upaniṣads cohere — that despite their dispersed and dialogical form, their statements about Brahman form a single doctrine rather than a set of competing positions.
-The second chapter (avirodha) answers objections from rival schools — Sāṁkhya, the Buddhists, the Jains, the Vaiśeṣikas.
+The first chapter (samanvaya) establishes that the Upaniṣads cohere: that despite their dispersed and dialogical form, their statements about Brahman form a single doctrine rather than a set of competing positions.
+The second chapter (avirodha) answers objections from rival schools: Sāṁkhya, the Buddhists, the Jains, the Vaiśeṣikas.
 The third chapter (sādhana) treats the means and the discipline of liberation.
-The fourth chapter (phala) treats the fruit — what happens at the moment of death of the liberated being, and the geography of the supposed post-mortem trajectory the text describes.
-The doctrinal core, around which all four chapters orbit and which the Advaita reading places at the centre: Brahman is the cause of the world; the individual self (Ātman) is, on inspection, not other than Brahman; liberation (mokṣa) is the recognition of this identity, condensed in the mahāvākyastat tvam asi, aham brahmāsmi — that the Upaniṣads provide.
+The fourth chapter (phala) treats the fruit, meaning what happens at the moment of death of the liberated being and the post-mortem trajectory the text describes.
+The doctrinal core, around which all four chapters orbit, is this: Brahman is the cause of the world; the individual self (Ātman) is, on inspection, not other than Brahman; liberation (mokṣa) is the recognition of this identity, condensed in the mahāvākyas (tat tvam asi, aham brahmāsmi) that the Upaniṣads provide.

 What it isn't